syncfusion-content/javascript-docs/js/KnockoutJS.md

 ## KnockoutJS Concepts

-The two major concepts of the KnockoutJS on which our Syncfucion widgets mainly relies on are as follows,
+The two major concepts of the KnockoutJS on which our Syncfusion widgets mainly relies on are as follows,

 * Declarative binding
 * Dependency tracking